boostercloud/booster/docs/README.md

 #### Entities naming convention

-Entities model your data, so name them as closely to your domain as possible.
+Entities are a representation of your application state in a specific moment, so name them as closely to your domain objects as possible.
 Typical entity names are nouns that might appear when you think about your app.
 In an e-commerce application, some entities would be:

 - Cart